Mangul-Lab-USC/Mangul-Lab-USC.github.io/_members/taylor-shabani.md

 ---

-Taylor Shabani was a member of Mangul lab from 2017.
+Taylor Shabani was a high school researcher at member of Mangul lab in 2017.
-He was a High School Researcher at our lab.
-He is currently a Undergrad @ Duke, Computer Science & Economics.
+She is currently an undergraduate at Duke, majoring in Computer Science & Economics.